 Architecture Documentation ProcessInitiate Enterprise Documentation Process Conduct Documenter Work SessionsArchitecture Review Process Propose Architecture ChangeDetermine Review Decision Document Architecture Review DecisionArchitecture Communication ProcessCommunicate Architecture Information Architecture Compliance Process Request Architecture Help Determine Options Create Architecture Variance Business CaseArchitecture Framework Viability ProcessDetermine Architecture Framework ChangesArchitecture Blueprint Vitality Process Determine Architecture Blueprint Changes

 Dr. Eric Honour, CSEP, INCOSE Fellow, has been in international leadership of the engineering of systems for nearly two decades, part of a 40-year career of complex systems development and operation.
 His energetic and informative presentation style actively involves class participants.
 He is a former President of the International Council on Systems Engineering (INCOSE).
 He was selected in 2000 for Who’s Who in Science and Technology and in 2004 as an INCOSE Founder.
 He has been a systems engineer, engineering manager, and program manager at Harris, E-Systems, and Link, and was a Navy pilot.
-He has contributed to the development of 17 major systems, including Air Combat Maneuvering Instrumentation, Battle Group Passive Horizon Extension System, and National Crime Information Center.
-BSSE (Systems Engineering) from US Naval Academy and MSEE from Naval Postgraduate School, PhD University of South Australia based on his ground-breaking work into the quantified value of systems engineering
+He has contributed to the development of 17 major systems, including Air Combat Maneuvering Instrumentation, Battle Group Passive Horizon Extension System, and the National Crime Information Center.
+BSSE (Systems Engineering) from US Naval Academy and MSEE from Naval Postgraduate School, Ph.D.
+University of South Australia based on his ground-breaking work on the quantified value of systems engineering

 Whether you are looking for general information or have a specific question, we want to help!